csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 ## Markdown Files

-- use newlines to separate sentences (works best when using Git)
+- use newlines to separate sentences (works well when using Git)
 - try to be compatible with [Pandoc](https://pandoc.org/)'s interpretation of Markdown

 ## C/C++ Files